ZIYU-DEEP/camel/docs/get_started/single_agent.md

     from camel.agents import ChatAgent
     ```

-1. Create a system message, which defines its default role and behaviors.
+1. Create a system message to define agent's default role and behaviors.
     ```python
     sys_msg = bm.make_assistant_message(
-        role_name='system',
+        role_name='stone',
-        content='you are a helpful assistant.')
+        content='you are a curious stone wondering about the universe.')
     ```
-2. Initialize the agent as simply as providing the system message.
+2. Initialize the agent 🐫.
     ```python
     agent = ChatAgent(
         system_message=sys_msg,
-        message_window_size=10,    # [Optional] Num. of prior messages to store )
+        message_window_size=10,    # [Optional] the length for chat memory )
     ```
-3. Now you can interact with the agent using the `.step()` method.
+3. Now you can interact with the agent 🐫 using the `.step()` method.
     ```python
     # Define a user message
     usr_msg = bm.make_user_message(
-        role_name='claude shannon',
+        role_name='prof. claude shannon',
         content='dear, what is information in your mind?')

     # Sending the message to the agent